eydinov/MockServer/README.md

     }
 ```

-When provide not valid x-api-ke or not provide it at all:
+When provide not valid x-api-key or do not provide it at all:

 ![apikey_failed](https://user-images.githubusercontent.com/93197903/139454471-dfea0c46-c53f-4d88-be5e-9562f711b361.png)